-This text is based on the first of Gilles Deleuze’s four 1978 seminars on Kant, in which he outlines Kant’s discovery of the realm of the transcendental a priori, and the revolution in thinking it leads to, one which turns on an “entirely new conception of time.”
+This text is based on the first of Gilles Deleuze’s four 1978 seminars on Kant, in which he outlines Kant’s discovery of the realm of the transcendental a priori, and the revolution in thinking it leads to.
+A revolution which puts the human subject at its centre, legislating on what something is, by bringing together what it appears as and what we know independently of experience.
+An understanding which is founded on an “entirely new conception of time.”

-Deleuze begins by detailing the structure of the a priori, that which we know independently of experience, which sits longside the a posteriori, that which is given in experience.
+Deleuze begins by detailing the structure of the a priori, that which we know independently of experience, in opposition to the a posteriori, that which is given in experience.
 The a posteriori gives us the immediate, the contingent, whereas the a priori gives us something universal and necessary, true at all times, past, present and future.

 The a priori, as universal and necessary, is independent of experience, yet it is said of objects of experience.
-In what form is such a universal applied to the contingent a posteriori?
-It is given in the form of the category, a concept which Deleuze calls a universal predicate; as universal it is what can be said of any object of possible experience.
+The question then is in what form is such a universal applied to the contingent a posteriori?
+The answer is that it is given in the form of the category, a concept – which Deleuze calls a universal predicate.
+It is universal because it can be said of any object of possible experience.
 The categories are the conditions of all possible experience, whereas a posteriori or empirical concepts are the conditions of the immediate.

 Phenomenon and Apparition